schilkp/schilkp.github.io/content/blog/2026-01-20-nvim_external_diagnostics/index.md

 In addition to seeing the errors inline, I like to use the excellent [trouble.nvim](https://github.com/folke/trouble.nvim) to also show a quickfix-like pane with all diagnostics.
-If you prefer to use the quickfix list, you can also programatically insert the diagnostics there.
+If you prefer to use the quickfix list, you can also programmatically insert the diagnostics there.

 This approach, while a little bit more work, has the advantage of being